ieggel/DockerRegistryKeycloakUserNamespaceMapper/README.md

 `./gradlew clean jar`

-This will create a jar named _docker-user-namespace-mapper.jar_ in _build/libs/_
+This will create a jar named _docker-user-namespace-mapper.jar_ in _build/libs/_.

-### 2. (Only if using keycloak in docker container: Copy jar to container)
+### 2. (Only if using Keycloak in docker container: Copy jar to container)

-In case you run keycloak as a docker container, first copy the jar file to the container:
+In case you run Keycloak as a docker container, first copy the jar file to the container:

 `docker cp build/libs/docker-user-namespace-mapper.jar <CONTAINER>:/docker-user-namespace-mapper.jar`